 There is nothing better than an excited pup waiting at the door, eager to greet us when we get home.
-While our dog’s happiness warms our heart, the joy can quickly fade when you step in a puddle of urine.
+While our dog’s happiness warms our hearts, the joy can quickly fade when you step into a puddle of urine.
 This isn’t something to get upset about, and it’s actually quite common.

 So why do some dogs pee when they are nervous or excited?
 Does it come down to the breed?
 Or is it related to certain learned behaviors?
 You may be surprised to learn that there may actually be a few reasons why a dog may piddle during periods of nervousness or excitement.

 Still curious to learn more?
 In this article, we will discuss the details of this strange behavior in our canine friends and help you figure out how to stop it.

 Is it Normal For Dogs To Pee When Excited?